avahidi/molly/README.rst

 Molly
 =====

 Molly (after Molly Hooper in Sherlock Holmes, not the drug) is an automated file analysis and extraction tool.
 It can search files for user-defined patterns and perform various actions when a match is found.

-Molly comes with a number of operators for analyzing and files in addition to a simple API for adding custom ones.
+Molly comes with a number of operators for analysing files, and a simple API for adding custom ones.

 Molly was initially developed in the SECONDS (Secure Connected Devices) project for binary extraction from foreign firmware images.